mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

   each value is either a conversationId or a list of messageId's.
   It's a conversationId if we don't have the message yet, list of messageId's if we do.
 (There could be duplicates.)
-- umidMap: Keys are unique-message-id's allocated as new messages are found.
+- umidLocationMap: Keys are unique-message-id's allocated as new messages are found.
+Values are the current folderId and UID of the message in that folder.
+  Together with umidNameMap, this provides consistent naming (the umid) for IMAP manipulations despite the potential for message moves (impacts folderId and UID) and local message renaming due to conversation merges.
+(Which suck but can happen.)
+- umidNameMap: Keys are uniqueMessageId's allocated as new messages are found.
-  Values are the full messageId with conversationId prefix accompanied by the current folderId and UID of the message in that folder.
-This provides full indirection so that
+  Values are the full messageId with conversationId prefix.
 - convInfo: (the standard)
 - messages: The standard, but with the message also including its umid.
 When tasks with online components are planned, they will identify the message by